ar-kun/ar-kun/README.md

 </p>

 ## Adam Ramdan &nbsp;
-I am a Web Developer and Graphic Designer.
+I am a Web Developer and UI/UX Designer.
 I live in Indonesia and I am registered as an Informatics Engineering student at the Muhammadiyah University of Sukabumi in 2020.

 ## About Me
 I aspire to be web or game development.
 I am a person who is very enthusiastic about all things programming and always feels challenged to learn and work on projects, both web-based and mobile-based, besides that I am also active in various organizations on campus.